inferno-framework/inferno-framework.github.io/community/hosts.md

 It is likely to be updated without notice and should _only_ be used by those with a need to work with pre-release Test Kits or Inferno Core features under development.
 It is **not** for certification use.

+[inferno.hl7.org.au](https://inferno.hl7.org.au/) is a public service for running select FHIR conformance tests for **HL7 Australia** FHIR Implementation Guides.
+It includes Inferno Test Kits to support implementation of specifications published by HL7 Australia, supporting approved final and latest development publication versions (snapshots).

-Both hosts are for demonstration purposes only, and should not be used with any sensitive data or Protected Health Information (PHI).
+All hosts are for demonstration purposes only, and should not be used with any sensitive data or Protected Health Information (PHI).